 - Wear proper shoes that support the heel and arch of the foot

-If you think you may have plantar fasciitis, the best thing to do is see a specialist at American Foot and Leg who can ensure you are using proper form during and stretching properly and treat any inflammation.
-You may not have any symptoms, but if you’re a runner or someone who engages in high-impact exercise often, we recommend you consult with the specialist on the best ways to prevent plantar fasciitis from ever developing.
+If you think you may have plantar fasciitis, the best thing to do is see a specialist at American Foot and Leg Specialists who can ensure you are using proper form during and stretching properly and treat any inflammation.
+You may not have any symptoms, but if you’re a runner or someone who engages in high-impact exercise often, we recommend you consult with a specialist on the best ways to prevent plantar fasciitis from ever developing.